embeddednodejs/embeddednodejs.github.io/content/ch_6.md

 The Raspberry Pi (RasPi or RPi) is one of the most popular single board computers.
 The community is interacting at the [forum](https://www.raspberrypi.org/forums/) or via the [/r/raspberry_pi](https://www.reddit.com/r/raspberry_pi/) reddit.

 To work with JavaScrpt on a Raspberry Pi you need to <a href="https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions">install an operating system such as Raspbian - a Linux Debian distribution</a>.
 You can download [Raspbian from here](https://www.raspberrypi.org/downloads/raspbian/).
+Also, you need to setup a network connection such as [Wifi](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).

 Once you have an OS running, you can follow the steps to <a href="https://learn.adafruit.com/node-embedded-development/installing-node-dot-js">install Node.js</a>.

 ## Routers with OpenWRT